 The venue is located in the historic downtown area on Bull Street in the Altmayer Building, easily accessible by car via I‑16 and U.S. 17, with several public garages nearby.
 From Savannah/Hilton Head International Airport (SAV), about 12 miles west, taxis or rideshares typically take 15–20 minutes via U.S. 17 South.
 Public transit is available via Chatham Area Transit (CAT) buses, with frequent service along Bull and Broughton Streets; Johnson Square Station is just a couple minutes’ walk from the venue.

-This instructor-led, live training (online or onsite) is aimed at beginner to intermediate level participants who wish to accelerate robotics development workflows using ROS 2 and Docker for government projects.
+This instructor-led, live training (online or onsite) is aimed at beginner-level to intermediate-level participants who wish to accelerate robotics development workflows using ROS 2 and Docker.

 By the end of this training, participants will be able to:

-Set up a ROS 2 development environment within Docker containers.
+- Set up a ROS 2 development environment within Docker containers.

-Develop and test robotic prototypes in modular, reproducible setups.
+- Develop and test robotic prototypes in modular, reproducible setups.

-Use simulation tools to validate system behavior before hardware deployment.
+- Use simulation tools to validate system behavior before hardware deployment.

-Collaborate effectively using containerized robotics projects.
+- Collaborate effectively using containerized robotics projects.

 **Format of the Course**

-Interactive lectures and demonstrations.
+- Interactive lectures and demonstrations.

-Hands-on exercises with ROS 2 and Docker environments.
+- Hands-on exercises with ROS 2 and Docker environments.

-Mini-projects focused on real-world robotic applications for government use cases.
+- Mini-projects focused on real-world robotic applications.

-To request a customized training for this course, please contact Govtra to arrange.
+- To request a customized training for this course, please contact us to arrange.

 By the end of this training, participants will be able to:

-Understand what robots are and how they function.
+- Understand what robots are and how they function.

-Construct simple robots using LEGO® Education SPIKE™ Prime kits.
+- Construct simple robots using LEGO® Education SPIKE™ Prime kits.

-Collaborate effectively to solve engaging robotic challenges.
+- Collaborate creatively to solve fun robotic challenges.

 **Format of the Course**

-Interactive discussion and demonstration.
+- Interactive discussion and demonstration

-Hands-on group projects and guided builds.
+- Hands-on group projects and guided builds

-Creative challenges and friendly competitions.
+- Creative challenges and friendly competitions

 **Course Customization Options for Government**

-This instructor-led, live training in Georgia (online or onsite) is aimed at intermediate to advanced engineers and technicians who wish to learn how to program, operate, and optimize Fanuc and Epson robotic systems for government industrial applications.
+This instructor-led, live training in Georgia (online or onsite) is aimed at intermediate to advanced engineers and technicians who wish to learn how to program, operate, and optimize Fanuc and Epson robotic systems for industrial applications.

 By the end of this training, participants will be able to:

-Comprehend the architecture and functionalities of Fanuc and Epson robots.
+- Understand the architecture and functionalities of Fanuc and Epson robots.

-Develop robot movements, logic, and sensor integrations.
+- Program robot movements, logic, and sensor integrations.

-Implement safety protocols and troubleshooting procedures.
+- Implement safety protocols and troubleshooting techniques.

-The FIFISH V6 Expert is a professional-grade underwater remotely operated vehicle (ROV) designed for inspection, exploration, and the assessment of submerged structures.
+The FIFISH V6 Expert is a professional-grade underwater remotely operated vehicle (ROV) designed for inspection, exploration, and assessment of submerged structures.

-By completing this training, participants will acquire the skills to:
+Upon completion of this training, participants will be able to:

-Navigate the ROV in both open water and confined underwater environments.
+- Pilot the ROV in both open water and confined underwater environments.

-Perform submerged structural inspection tasks using onboard sensors and tools.
+- Perform submerged structural inspection tasks using onboard sensors and tools.

-Capture, manage, and analyze underwater video and data.
+- Capture, manage, and analyze underwater video and data.

-Instructor-guided demonstrations and practical briefings.
+- Instructor-guided demonstrations and practical briefings.

-Field operation practice with supervised piloting scenarios.
+- Field operation practice with supervised piloting scenarios.

 By the end of this training, participants will be able to: